 Mortgage Application Fees: Conclusion

-Most experts agree that you should submit a mortgage application to 3 or 4 different lending institutions and ask for a Good Faith Estimate (GFE).
-This will allow you to compare the overall costs of different home loans.
+Additionally, should your mortgage application be processed and accepted, there are a multitude of fees due at closing.
+Most experts agree that you should submit a mortgage application to 3 or 4 different lending institutions and compare their loan estimates.
 Keep in mind, while the mortgage application fees are reasonable and customary, the mortgage closing costs are often arbitrary.
 It’s in your best interest to review all the charges, ask plenty of questions, and request waivers or reduced fees before you sign on the dotted line.
+Finding the right mortgage lender can be time-consuming but in the long run, your diligence and attention to details of your closing costs may save you money in the long run.

 Compare the Best Mortgage Lenders